clevernyyyy/ford-noco/README.md

+#Steps to run
+1. Run MongoDB and populate with test car info
+2. Setup a Twilio phone number linked to our server or Ngrok server
+3. Add/edit your Twilio and Ford creditials into the .env file
+4. Start the application command: node noco_monitor.js

 # FordConnect Simulator

 This simulator is only intended for use by someone that is already authorized by Ford to use the FordConnect API, for example [Ford Smart Vehicle Connectivity Challenge](https://fordsmart.devpost.com/).